sikfeng/cpp-mc-client/README.md

 # C++ Minecraft Client

-Uses asio to do networking
+Uses SDL_net to do networking

 Work-in-progress